erwbgy/puppet-iptables/README.md

 Use your class name in the resource title to avoid resource clashes if another module requires the same port to be open or closed.
-You don't need to include the protocol and port in the title like I have done, the resource just needs to be unique.
+You don't need to include the protocol and port in the title like I have done in the examples below, the resource just needs to be unique.

 ## iptables::allow